viur-framework/viur-scriptor-api/docs/source/directoryhandler.rst

 read_from_file
 --------------
 The ``read_from_file``-method reads data from a file.
 You can either read the whole file, or pass a ``start``- and/or ``end``-parameter to read only a part of the file.
-(If you haven't, pleas execute the first example-script from this document.
+(If you haven't, please execute the first example-script from this document.
 The test.bin created by it is expected to be in the directory we're using in this example.)

 .. code-block:: python